 When a laminate floor has been installed correctly, there are no seams between the planks to fill, either along the side joints or the end joints.
-When gaps develop, it's usually due to a problem with the subfloor of the installation method.
+When gaps develop, it's usually due to a problem with the subfloor material or the installation method.
 Even if they made a sealer for these gaps, you wouldn't want to use it.
 Besides the fact that such a sealer would probably make a mess of the floor, it wouldn't address the underlying cause of the gaps, which would just get worse.

 Video of the Day

 You can seal the perimeter of a laminate floor any time, but the best time to do it is just after you've finished laying the laminate floor and before you install the baseboards.
 If you've done a correct installation, you've left a 1/4- to 3/8-inch-wide expansion gap around the edges of the room.
 You may have placed flooring spacers to maintain this gap.
 It's important to remove the spacers before you seal the gap or install the baseboards.

 There's nothing to stop you from sealing the edges of an existing floor, even if it's a few years old, but it involves more work because you have to remove the baseboards to do it.
 They may be caulked to the wall, so the process can be messy.
 In a room with a lot of corners, keeping track of the individual pieces can be difficult.
 It's a good idea to number each baseboard piece when you remove it so you can remember where it goes.